UWHustle/DBKeys/ProjectGoal.md

 Databases answer user submitted queries.
 Queries are decomposed into a limited set of well defined operators (i.e. filter, aggregation, join).
 Each of the core operators follows a different processing pattern.
 Database operators are defined at a logical level.
-There are multiple implementation for each operator (i.e. for a cpu: hash based or sort based).
+There are multiple implementations for each operator (i.e. for a cpu: hash based or sort based).
 The best implementation depends on the data (size, distribution) and query at hand but also the performance characteristics of the hardware.